EbrahimKaram/DISCORD_SIGGRAPH/README.md

 ## Channel name
 They can't have spaces.
 There is no obvious character limit but we will make them 20 characters long at max

+The maximum number of categories for a server is 50 and the maximum number of channels in total is 500.

+You can only have at max 50 channels per category

 # EXTRA
 Review progress via the Trello board